Jerome-InTheCloud/Jerome-InTheCloud/README.md

 - 👀 I’m interested in IT Infrastructure, DevSecOps practices, Linux Administration, Windows Administration, Support Engineering and pretty much anything related to computers and networks 😀
 - 🌱 I’m currently learning Pentetration Testing... but I'd really like to learn flutter development!! 😀
 - 💞️ I’m looking to collaborate on pretty much anything but just casually unless otherwise discussed.
-- 📫 How to reach me ... you can shoot me an email: jeromeinthecloud@gmail.com
+- 📫 How to reach me ...
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: You can do it!